Charles Xavier Thomas

-Charles Xavier Thomas de Colmar (May 5, 1785 – March 12, 1870) was a French inventor and entrepreneur best known for designing, patenting and manufacturing the first commercially successful mechanical calculator, the Arithmometer, and for founding the insurance companies Le Soleil and L'aigle which, under his leadership, became the number one insurance group in France at the beginning of the Second Empire.
+Charles Xavier Thomas de Colmar (May 5, 1785 – March 12, 1870) was a French inventor and entrepreneur best known for designing, patenting, and manufacturing the first commercially successful mechanical calculator, known as the Arithmometer.
+Additionally, he founded the insurance companies Le Soleil and L'aigle, which, under his leadership, became the number one insurance group in France during the early years of the Second Empire.

 Biography

 Born Charles Xavier Thomas in Colmar, France, his father was a doctor and member of the town council.
-After a short employment in the French administration, Thomas joined the French army in 1809 eventually reaching the level of General Manager of the supply store of all of the armies located in Spain in 1813.
-Shortly thereafter he was promoted to Inspector of Supply for the entire French army.
-It was during that time that he conceived the idea of the Arithmometer to help him with the great deal of calculations that he had to perform.
+After a short employment in the French administration, Thomas joined the French army in 1809.
+By 1813, he had risen to the position of General Manager of the supply store for all the armies stationed in Spain.
+His responsibilities expanded further when he was appointed Inspector of Supply for the entire French army.
+It was during this period that he conceived the idea for the Arithmometer, recognizing the need for a tool to assist with the extensive calculations required for his duties.